nens/threedi-docs/source/a_releasenotes.rst

 Release 3Di - Carnival Release 2019
 ++++++++++++++++++++++++++++++++++++

 We will release a new version of 3Di on March the 4th.
 The Carnival release contains various new features.
 Moreover, we are preparing for a huge product upgrade of the back-end of 3Di.
 We will explain this in more detail in the next releases.
-Please keep in mind the 3Di web interfaces will not be available between 8.00 AM and 10.00 AM (CEST).
+Please keep in mind, the 3Di web interfaces will not be available on the 4th of  March between 8.00 AM and 10.00 AM (CEST).
+Below you will already find an overview of what you can expect.

 Usage
 ^^^^^^

 We are happy to introduce a brand new usage `page <https://usage.3di.lizard.net>`_.
 Users will have an overview of their use of 3Di.
 This contains the time spend and available for simulations, how many sessions are currently available and who is simulating at that moment.
 Moreover an overview is given of all simulations that have been performed.